 How Can You Move From Finding Yourself to Being Yourself?

-It can take bravery, vulnerability and openness to shift from being totally outward focused to including your inner self’s thoughts and opinions.
-This can be particularly difficult at work when you may fear consequence to your decision to shift.
+It can take bravery, vulnerability, and openness to shift from being overly outward-focused to including your inner self’s thoughts and opinions and sharing them outloud.

 1. Be Honest

 Find comfort in speaking your truth versus trying to please the crowd at work.

 This not only demonstrates your genuine self but also allows those around you to learn and become acclimated to the real you.

 Honesty can be a breath of fresh air when conformity can leave many wondering if real responses are a thing of the past.
 Feedback given with respect and thoughtfulness is appreciated, versus being considered rude or disharmonious.